-Our diagnostic effort, called SavaDx, is an early-stage program focused on detecting the presence of Alzheimer's disease from a small sample of blood, possibly years before the overt appearance of clinical symptoms.
-We are developing SavaDx as a fast, accurate and quantitative blood-based investigational biomarker/diagnostic to detect and monitor Alzheimer's disease.
+Our investigational diagnostic product candidate, called SavaDx, is an early-stage program focused on detecting the presence of Alzheimer's disease from a small sample of blood.
 The goal is to make the detection of Alzheimer's disease as simple as getting a blood test.
-We expect to initiate a validation/disease specificity study of SavaDx in 2021.